 - Fighting from the Inside: Iris quotes the trope by name in the True Final Boss battle, noting that it's a possibility that the researcher is still there somewhere.
 It probably explains the distressed phone call which led you and Iris to the manor in the first place.

 - Golden Ending: If you slog through all fifty floors and beat the True Final Boss; Cue the Sun, and you escape the manor for real.
 And the place is surprisingly neat and beautiful when it's daytime.
 Also, you get clues as to the identity of the researcher and his daughter...

-- Meaningful Name: Iris in all 3 languages: her US name is Iris Archwell, which is a pun on "I research well", her UK name is Ella Mentree, which is a pun on "elementary" and her Japanese name is Sheila Bell, which is a pun on the Japanese verb for "shiraberu" or "investigate".
+- Meaningful Name: Iris in the 3 main languages: her US name is Iris Archwell, which is a pun on "I research well", her UK name is Ella Mentree, which is a pun on "elementary" and her Japanese name is Sheila Bell, which is a pun on the Japanese verb for "shiraberu" or "investigate".

 - Ms. Exposition: Iris tells you everything you need to know about the haunted manor and its backstory.

 - New Game+: Once you beat the game, you can restart with your last equipped weapon, and your current HP total.